Volunteering at NYU Winthrop Hospital

 Clerical/Office Support volunteers assist with copying, collating, scanning, filing, answering phones and perform other tasks as needed.

-Concierge Service volunteers help ensure that patients and family members of Winthrop-University Hospital receive appropriate non-medical services to enhance their patient experience.
+Concierge Service volunteers help ensure that patients and family members of NYU Winthrop Hospital receive appropriate non-medical services to enhance their patient experience.

 Emergency Department volunteers act as liaisons for patients and their families.
 Volunteers must receive permission from a nurse prior to providing services to patients other than magazines, pillows, blankets, and other supplies.